hussein987/GazeEstimation/README.md

 vector, predicting the coordinates on the output image.
 After that, we’re using OpenCV to get the eye pupil’s position and other eye’s landmarks, then connecting it to the coordi- nates of the gaze vector to draw the gaze vector.
-The current architecture uses EfficientNet replacing the out- put layers with 2 fully connected layers to match the intended output size (2 in our case, the 𝑥 and 𝑦 positions of the gaze vector).
+The current architecture uses EfficientNet replacing the output layers with 2 fully connected layers to match the intended output size (2 in our case, the 𝑥 and 𝑦 positions of the gaze vector).